AI Use Cases/Manufacturing

 The AI Solution

 Revenue Institute builds a Manufacturing-native AI engine that ingests transaction data from SAP S/4HANA, Oracle Manufacturing Cloud, Infor CloudSuite Industrial, Epicor, and Plex - alongside MES and SCADA system logs - to construct a real-time customer health model.
-The system identifies churn risk signals that Marketing teams can act on 60-90 days before customer defection, including declining order velocity, margin compression on key SKUs, extended payment terms, reduced engineering engagement, and competitive intelligence signals from your supply chain data.
+The system is built to surface churn risk signals 60-90 days before a customer defects, while there is still a relationship to save, including declining order velocity, margin compression on key SKUs, extended payment terms, reduced engineering engagement, and competitive intelligence signals from your supply chain data.
 Unlike black-box models, our system flags which specific factors drive risk for each account, so Marketing can tailor retention strategies by root cause rather than applying generic playbooks.

 Automated Workflow Execution

-For Marketing operators, this fundamentally changes workflow.
+For the marketing team, this changes the week-to-week workflow.
 Instead of monthly account reviews or reactive customer success handoffs, your team receives weekly risk-scored account lists with automated prioritization - high-risk accounts surface automatically based on quantified churn probability.
 The system recommends intervention type: pricing review, quality audit, product roadmap alignment, or expanded engineering support.
 Marketing still owns strategy and message customization, but the discovery, scoring, and routing work happens automatically.
 Your team spends time on high-impact conversations instead of data hunting.

 A Systems-Level Fix

-This is a systems-level fix because churn risk lives at the intersection of operations, finance, and relationship health - no single data source reveals it.
-Our platform unifies signals across Manufacturing systems so Marketing sees the complete customer picture.
-It replaces manual CRM hygiene and static segmentation with dynamic, predictive account stratification that updates as operational conditions change.
+Churn risk lives at the intersection of operations, finance, and relationship health, so no single data source reveals it on its own - a point tool bolted onto one system will always be reading half the picture.
+Our platform unifies signals across your Manufacturing systems so Marketing sees the complete customer picture, replacing manual CRM hygiene and static segmentation with a ranked, risk-scored account list that updates as operational conditions change.

 How It Works